ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/10-analysis.md

 ## Analysis of hash tables

 ::: TODO
+- Prio 1: write about separate chaining
-- load factor
+- Prio 2: discuss load factor
-- (for open addressing: clustering)
+- Prio 3: for open addressing: discuss clustering
 :::

 How efficient is hashing?
 We can measure hashing performance in terms of